Metaswitch/clearwater-readthedocs/docs/Old_Manual_Install.md

 The clustering process might cause you to lose the memento schema.
 To restore it, the simplest process is, on one sprout node, to uninstall memento (using `sudo apt-get purge memento`) and then reinstall it (using `sudo apt-get install memento`).
 As part of the installation process, the schema is reinjected into Cassandra.

+You also need to cluster Memcached.
+This is done in the same way as for Sprout, except the file to edit is `/etc/clearwater/memento_cluster_settings`.

 ### Clustering Homestead and Homer

 Homestead and homer use [Cassandra](http://cassandra.apache.org/) as their datastore.